awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-lambda-state-machine-cloudformation.md

 1. \(Optional\) To display the resources in your stack, select the stack and choose the **Resources** tab\.
 ![\[Display resources\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-lambda-state-machine-display-resources.png)![\[Display resources\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[Display resources\]](http://docs.aws.amazon.com/step-functions/latest/dg/)

-## Step 3: Starting a State Machine Execution<a name="lambda-state-machine-cfn-step-3"></a>
+## Step 3: Start a State Machine Execution<a name="lambda-state-machine-cfn-step-3"></a>

-After you create your Lambda state machine, you can start an execution\.
+After you create your Lambda state machine, you start an execution\.

 ### To start the state machine execution<a name="to-start-the-state-machine-execution"></a>

-1. Log in to the [Step Functions console](https://console.aws.amazon.com/states/home) and choose the name of the state machine that you created using AWS CloudFormation\.
+1. Open the [Step Functions console](https://console.aws.amazon.com/states/home) and choose the name of the state machine that you created using AWS CloudFormation\.

 1. On the ***MyStateMachine\-ABCDEFGHIJ1K*** page, choose **New execution**\.